 If your wedding isn’t perfect, then you’re really going to be upset.

 If you follow at least one of my wedding spending rules, you’ll be able to get your marriage off to a great financial start.
-Not only can you use the money saved to buy a house, make your future child a 529 millionaire, or bolster up your respective retirement accounts, you’ll likely have much less money fights because you’ll have more of it.
+Not only can you use the money saved to buy a house, pay your life insurance annual premium for the year, make your future child a 529 millionaire, or bolster up your respective retirement accounts, you’ll likely have much less money fights because you’ll have more of it.

 As I review my wedding spending rules, my favorite is #2: spend no more than 1% of your combined pre-tax retirement accounts on a wedding Financial independence starts with saving, and the easiest thing everyone can do is max out their 401(k) and IRA.
 Based on this rule, the average responsible American couple should spend between $2,000 – $3,000 on their wedding.

 What makes a great wedding is the presence of your friends and family.
 You don’t have to spend a small fortune trying to impress them because all they want to do is celebrate you.